 It’s effortless to look up who owns a domain name and when it expires by doing a Whois lookup, at least in mainstream extensions like .com/.net/.org.
 This is publicly available information, and you could even compile this data for yourself using zone files.
 You can also apply for zone access straight from the registries.
 There are various options for downloading the entire Whois database as well as daily updates to the Whois database.

 Unscrupulous types — such as spammers, identity thieves, and fraudsters — find ways to harvest and utilize the data, regardless of the penalties.
 What is more, there are some services out there, specifically putting out active reports on freshly registered (within the last 24 hours) domains.
 Much of the data is pulled directly from the public details of the Whois listings.
 It is then put in a database somewhere and provided to call centers doing cold calls, mailings, emails, etc. Keep note that you’ll probably also receive new emails around renewal time when the Whois information is updated, so be mindful of those, too.

 A quick Google search on the matter and would help you notice that there are endless threads about it, associated with all of the leaders on the market.
 For some reason, there are domains that actually attract more attention than others.
 You could have had some domains start being spammed within hours, while some would never do.
 There are plenty of sources for measuring domain reputation available online, but a more recent one is The 10 Most Abused Top Level Domains list, run by Spamhaus.org.

-Currently, the only way to keep identification and contact details private (to protect your identity, minimize the spam, prevent uninvited marketing outreach, accompanied by protection against domain hijackings) is to pony up for Whois privacy.
-ID protection for domains (aka Whois privacy) puts your personal data under a cloak of invisibility and hides it from the globally accessible Whois database and replaces them with generic data.
+Currently, the only way to keep identification and contact details private (to protect your identity, minimize the spam, and prevent uninvited marketing outreach, accompanied by protection against domain hijackings) is to pony up for Whois privacy.
+ID protection for domains (aka Whois privacy) puts your personal data under a cloak of invisibility, hides it from the globally accessible Whois database, and replaces it with generic data.